 Mechanical Insulation Design Guide

 There are a wide variety of insulation materials, facings, and accessory products available for use on mechanical systems.
-The list changes continuously as existing products are modified, new products are developed, and other products are phased out.
+The list changes continuously as existing products are modified, new products are developed, and some products are phased out.
 The task for the insulation system designer is to select the products or combination of products that will satisfy the design requirements at the lowest total cost over the life of the project.
-This task is not easy.
-In most cases, the designer will find there are a number of products or systems that will work, and the final choice will depend on cost, availability, or other considerations.
+Cost is not always the deciding factor, however, as insulation systems provide needed personnel protection, save energy, mitigate environmental impacts and development of corrosion under insulation (CUI), enhance the longevity of energy equipment, and help meet return on investment goals.
+The design task is not easy.
+In most cases, the designer will find that a number of products or systems will work, and the final choice will depend on cost, availability, compatibility, ambient environmental conditions within operating areas, or other considerations.

 Categories of Insulation Materials